Henry M. Crane: Crane Motor Car Company

 Crane & Whitman became the Crane Motor Car Company on June 4, 1909, with Erickson replacing Whitman as the corporate agent.
-Continuing the speedboat collaborations of the Crane brothers, the Dixie III (a remodeled Dixie II) won the Harmsworth Cup and the Gold Cup in 1910, and the Dixie IV won the Harmsworth Cup in 1911.
-With a new engine design, Dixie IV also set the mile record for speedboats.
+The Crane brothers continued to collaborate on speedboat designs.
+Their Dixie III (a retrofitted Dixie II) won the Harmsworth Cup and the Gold Cup in 1910, and Dixie IV won the Harmsworth Cup in 1911.
+Dixie IV also set an American speed record.

-The challenge of designing and building automobiles in the early days is indicated in an advertisement Crane ran in July 1911, seeking an expert tool maker for steady work and good wages.
-Released in 1912, the Crane Model 3 was a large "premium" car.
-It had a six-cylinder, 46-horsepower engine that was rated 563.7 cubic inches, giving the car to an estimated 110-horsepower.
+In July 1911, Crane advertised for an expert tool maker for steady work and good wages.
+He released the Model 3 automobile in 1912.
+It had a six-cylinder, 563.7-cubic inch engine, giving the car an estimated 110 horsepower.
 This was followed by the Crane Model 4.
-For the Model 4, Crane changed the engine to have two blocks of three cylinders, rather than the three pairs of two cylinders that he used in the Model 3.

-Crane's cars were sold as a bare chassis as the factory produced no bodywork.
-Customers would take their Crane chassis to a coachbuilder, usually Brewster & Company, for a custom body and interior.
-In 1913, a Crane car cost nearly $9,000, with the chassis alone costing $8,000.
-Truly a limited production vehicle, there were only forty to sixty Crane cars made between 1912 and 1914.
+Crane's cars were sold as bare chassis as the factory produced no bodywork.
+In 1913, a Crane chassis cost nearly $9,000 (equivalent to $ in 2023).
+Fewer than 65 Model 3s and 4s were completed.